-Oklahoma State University takes acts of sexual harassment, which include sexual violence, extremely seriously and believes that 1 victim is 2 many.
-The following information, consistent with U.S. Department of Education Title IX guidance, provides details on the University response, resources, and remedies to sexual violence.
-The University hopes that you will help us in our efforts to maintain a safe and productive environment for all members of our community to live, learn and be successful by uniting as a community committed to ending sexual violence and sexual harassment.
+Oklahoma State University takes acts of sexual harassment, which include sexual violence, extremely seriously and believes that one victim is too many.
+The following information, consistent with U.S. Department of Education Title IX guidance, provides details on the university response, resources and remedies to sexual violence.
+The university hopes that you will help us in our efforts to maintain a safe and productive environment for all members of our community to live, learn and be successful by uniting as a community committed to ending sexual violence and sexual harassment.

-Sexual harassment and sexual violence are forms of gender discrimination that are not tolerated at OSU.
-The University strongly encourages victims to report all acts of gender discrimination.
+Sexual harassment and sexual violence are forms of gender discrimination not tolerated at OSU.
+Oklahoma State University strongly encourages victims to report all acts of gender discrimination.
 Additionally, students have the option of filing a formal complaint with Student Conduct Education and Administration as well as with the police.
-Please be aware that even if an individual chooses not to file a formal complaint, the University may take interim measures, such as changing academic schedules and housing arrangements.
+Please be aware that even if an individual chooses not to file a formal complaint, the university may take interim measures, such as changing academic schedules and housing arrangements.
 These measures may be taken to provide safety for the victim in the educational setting.

 Oklahoma State University does not discriminate on the basis of race, color, national origin, sex, qualified disability, religion, sexual orientation, gender identity, veterans' status, genetic information or age in its programs and activities.

-Therefore, the University will address all complaints of sexual harassment, including sexual violence, the same, regardless of whether the complainant (person filing the complaint) or respondent (person the complaint is filed against) is of a protected class or sex.
+Therefore, the university will address all complaints of sexual harassment, including sexual violence, the same, regardless of whether the complainant (person filing the complaint) or respondent (person the complaint is filed against) is of a protected class or sex.

-Where it is determined that sexual misconduct is more likely than not to have occurred, University conduct sanctions can include suspension or expulsion.
-Even if law enforcement and criminal justice authorities choose not to prosecute a particular incident, the University may still pursue the incident through the student conduct process.
+Where it is determined that sexual misconduct is more likely than not to have occurred, university sanctions can include suspension or expulsion.
+Even if law enforcement and criminal justice authorities choose not to prosecute a particular incident, the university may still pursue the incident through the student conduct process.
 All student conduct processes are separate from law enforcement investigations.
-In instances where gender discrimination is not addressed through the student conduct system, the University still has the obligation under Title IX to take immediate action to eliminate the harassment, prevent its recurrence and address its effects, irrespective of formal legal processes.
+In instances where gender discrimination is not addressed through the student conduct system, the university still has the obligation under Title IX to take immediate action to eliminate the harassment, prevent its recurrence and address its effects, irrespective of formal legal processes.

-More information and resources can be found at http://lis2many.okstate.edu.
+More information and resources can be found at 1is2many.okstate.edu.